Pre-injury AWW from the prior 52 weeks.

 The Formula

-The weekly compensation rate is calculated by multiplying the average weekly wage (AWW) by the state compensation rate (typically 66.67% for most states).
-This rate is capped at the state maximum weekly benefit.
-The permanent partial disability value is determined by multiplying the impairment rating percentage by a state-specific number of weeks per percent of impairment, then multiplying by the weekly benefit rate.
-Total settlement value adds medical costs already incurred and projected future medical expenses.
-The range reflects a 25% discount for lump-sum settlement at the low end and a 20% premium for contested claims at the high end.
+The weekly compensation benefit multiplies the average weekly wage (AWW) by the state compensation rate -- typically 66.67% in most states.
+This result is capped at the state's maximum weekly benefit.
+Permanent partial disability value multiplies the impairment percentage by the state's weeks-per-percent schedule (for example, 4 weeks per percent in California, 3 weeks per percent in Florida) and then by the weekly benefit.
+Total settlement value adds past and future medical costs to the PPD disability value.
+A settlement range is produced by applying a 25% lump-sum discount at the low end and a 20% litigation premium at the high end.

 Step-by-Step Example